DEVIAS: Learning Disentangled Video Representations of Action and Scene: Experimental Results

-\paragraph{Effect of softmax normalization axis.} In \tabref{abl} (d), we analyze the effect of the softmax normalization axis.
-Applying softmax normalization along the slot-axis, as opposed to the conventional key-axis normalization, results in a gain of $5.5$ points in the harmonic mean.
-The results indicate that slot attention, by competitively isolating features, significantly contributes to disentangled representation learning.
+\textbf{Effect of softmax normalization axis.} In \tabref{abl} (h), we analyze the effect of the softmax normalization axis.
+Applying softmax normalization along the slot-axis, as opposed to the conventional key-axis normalization, results in a gain of $4.5$ points in the H.M.
+The results indicate that slot attention, by competitively isolating features, significantly contributes to disentanglement.